- »Tentative Dates for 2021 WSOP Announced

 In Rozvadov, Czech Republic, King’s Casino is gearing up to host the 2021 WSOP Europe festival.
 Dates of November 19 through December 8 are penciled in but are also subject to regulatory approval.

 World Series of Poker Europe (WSOPE) should feature 15 bracelet-awarding events, including a €10,000 Main Event.
-Previous editions of the WSOPE suggest to expect a €50,000 High Roller, too.
+Previous editions of the WSOPE suggest expecting a €50,000 High Roller, too.

 The Czech Republic government is strict when it comes to COVID-19 lockdown measures.
 Furthermore, European countries are under strict travel restrictions while the vaccination program rolls out.
 WSOP’s Stewart is hopeful of the relaxation of those restrictions.